 Understand mental projection, because some of these great qualities that we see in someone is largely just projecting our own good qualities onto them.
 So that would mean in some ways we are actually obsessed with ourselves.

 Understand your infatuation is not unique.
-It may seem unique to you, especially if it’s the first time you have felt that way, however these feelings are very common.
+It may seem unique to you, especially if it’s the first time you have felt that way, but these feelings are very common.
 There will be thousands of people feeling the exact same way for someone else.
 Plus you will probably feel the exact same way for somebody else in the not too distant future (try to avoid this!).

 Understand what is happening to your brain when you feel that way.
-When the infatuation starts your brain starts to produce dopamine which is a natural stimulate, it changes the wiring in our brains, it also increases the body’s production of adrenaline.
-The affect on our brains has been described as similar to the effects of cocaine.
+When the infatuation starts, your brain starts to produce dopamine which is a natural stimulate, it changes the wiring in our brains, it also increases the body’s production of adrenaline.
+The effect on our brains has been described as similar to the effects of cocaine.

-Work to improve your self esteem and self image.
-Low self esteem can be a big factor in why some people develop infatuations for people.
+Work to improve your self-esteem and self-image to get over infatuation, or prevent it from happening in the first place.
+Having a low self-esteem can be a big factor in why some people develop infatuations for people.
 Often people will assign higher social status to others, putting them on a pedestal.

 When we develop an infatuation for somebody, especially if you don’t actually know that person very well we create an image of that person, an idealistic version of them.
 However, this idealistic person is nothing more than a fantasy, a creation of our own imagination, we create the perfect person or situation.
 So the infatuation that can develop for someone is only actually an infatuation with an almost imaginary person, a person that doesn’t actually exist.